Asthma in children and adolescents

 Long-term control (maintenance) medications are taken on a regular basis to prevent asthma attacks, control inflammation in the airways, and manage chronic symptoms.

 Corticosteroids, also called glucocorticoids or steroids, are powerful anti-inflammatory drugs.
 Steroids are not bronchodilators (they do not relax the airways) and have little immediate effect on symptoms.
 Instead, they work over time to reduce inflammation and prevent permanent injury in the lungs.
 They can also help prevent asthma attacks from occurring.

-Taking a corticosteroid drug through an inhaler makes it possible to provide effective local anti inflammatory activity in the lungs with very few side effects elsewhere in the body.
+Taking a corticosteroid drug through an inhaler makes it possible to provide effective local anti-inflammatory activity in the lungs with very few side effects elsewhere in the body.
 (By contrast, oral steroids have considerable side effects throughout the body.)
-Inhaled corticosteroids are recommended as the primary therapy for any patient needing long-term control medications for persistent asthma.
+Inhaled corticosteroids (ICS) are recommended as the primary therapy for any patient needing long-term control medications for persistent asthma.

 Examples of inhaled corticosteroids:

-- Budesonide (Pulmicort Respules) is available in a jet nebulizer for children ages 12 months - 8 years.
+- Budesonide (Pulmicort Respules) is available in a jet nebulizer for children ages 12 months to 8 years.
 It was the first such medication to be approved for children in this age group.

 - Inhalers that combine both long-acting beta2-agonists and corticosteroids are also available.
 These include Symbicort (budesonide/formoterol), fluticasone-salmeterol (Advair), and mometasone-formoterol (Dulera).